-Administrator logs are listed in section 29.2 Administrator logs in the appendixes.
+- Administrator logs are listed in section 29.2 Administrator logs in the appendixes. - Administrator logs are only available in English.
+They are not localized into any other language.

 When administrator logs are stored in a local file, the path to these logs is the System sub-directory in the logging directory: